 Sawtooth Wilderness, managed by the US Forest Service, has some of the best air quality in the lower 48 states (says the US EPA), except when compromised by forest fires, as it was in fall 2020.
 Two significant fires were within 20 miles, causing some stinging eyes on the first hike to Bridal Veil Falls, but not as bad for the other hikes.

-Backpack or day hike 11.8 miles round trip to Baron Lakes viewpoint: From Redfish Lake Lodge (redfishlake.com) take the earliest boat in the morning to Redfish Lake Inlet Transfer Camp, riding about 10 minutes.
+Above: Backpack or day hike 11.8 miles round trip to Baron Lakes viewpoint.
+Directions: From Redfish Lake Lodge (redfishlake.com) take the earliest boat in the morning to Redfish Lake Inlet Transfer Camp, riding about 10 minutes.
 Hike 3.2 miles then turn right at the fork and begin climbing.
 At 4.2 miles see Alpine Lake, then switchback past three smaller lakes.
-At 5.9 miles, see the breathtaking view of Baron Lakes (Upper, Baron, and Little) and jagged points along the ridge of Warbonnet Peak (10,210 feet elevation).
+At 5.9 miles, see the breathtaking view of Baron Lakes (Upper, Baron, and Little) and jagged points along the ridge of Warbonnet Peak (10,210 feet elevation, pictured).
 Optionally descend past the Upper Lake to reach the shore of Baron Lake at 7.9 miles one way.

 Stanley Lake Trail to Lady Face and Bridal Veil Falls

 Inspired by what turned out to be inaccurate descriptions on some blogs, we hiked Stanley Lake Trail to Lady Face Falls and Bridal Veil Falls.
-Beautiful morning mountain reflections in Stanley Lake were the highlight of our day.
-But reaching both falls turned out to be harder than expected: 9.1 miles round trip with 1000 feet gain (measured with GPS and altimeter).
+Beautiful morning mountain reflections in Stanley Lake were the highlight of the day.
+However, reaching both falls turned out to be harder than expected — 9.1 miles round trip with 1000 feet gain (measured with GPS and altimeter).
 The main trail is wide and easy through pleasant scenery, even bikeable.
-But the side trips necessary to actually view each falls requires scrambling with steep exposure on slippery, loose rocks (not recommended for children).
-By consulting a GPS map, I was able to find and follow the poorly-marked side trail straight up 400 vertical feet to Bridal Veil Falls; but Carol turned back as the trail severely steepened, and a later group got lost and also turned back.
+But the side trips necessary to actually view each falls required scrambling with steep exposure on slippery, loose rocks (not recommended for children).
+By consulting a GPS map, I was able to find and follow the poorly-marked side trail straight up 400 vertical feet to Bridal Veil Falls.
+Carol turned back as the trail severely steepened.
+A later group got lost and also turned back.